OrangeShark/OrangeShark.github.io/_src/posts/2014-12-31-hello-world-desklet-tutorial.md

 the global scope, with a value that cannot be changed through re-assignment.
 We use it here to import the desklet module from Cinnamon.
 The next function is our Desklet object's constructor, following GNOME's style guide for creating "classes".
-Following GNOME's class pattern, we assign to the prototype of HelloDesklet an object containing the methods and properties for our HelloDesklet class.
-The first property "__proto__" is a special one, it allows us to modify the prototype chain, allowing us to have a sort of inheritance of classes.
+Using GNOME's class pattern, we assign to the prototype of HelloDesklet an object containing the methods and properties for our HelloDesklet class.
+The first property "\_\_proto\_\_" is a special one, it allows us to modify the prototype chain, allowing us to have a sort of inheritance of classes.
 So if a property is not found in the current instance, it will walk the prototype chain to the next prototype, in this case Desklet's prototype, and check if the property is there.
 So our desklet must "inherit" from [Cinnamon's Desklet class](https://github.com/linuxmint/Cinnamon/blob/master/js/ui/desklet.js#L35), Desklet contains a lot of code required by Cinnamon to set up and destroy a desklet.
-The _init function is the actual constructor for our "class" and our first task is to call the Desklet's constructor, passing the current instance using "this".
+The \_init function is the actual constructor for our "class" and our first task is to call the Desklet's constructor, passing the current instance using "this".
 Finally the main function is the entry point to our desklet and we just return an instance of our desklet.